 If you want to reduce the dimensions of your butt, you could hardly do better than climbing stairs, whether of the real-life variety or on a machine such as a stair stepper or stepmill.

 The action of climbing engages the glutes, hamstrings, calves and abs, toning your entire lower body.
-Put in 30 minutes a day, five days a week, and you've achieved the aerobic portion of the National Institutes of Health guidelines for physical activity.
+Put in 30 minutes a day, five days a week, and you've achieved the aerobic portion of the Physical Activity Guidelines for Americans.
 What's more, you'll have burned a substantial number of calories: 237 calories in a half-hour on a step machine.

 Squats are perhaps the most underappreciated of the great exercises.
 They deserve to be in the exercise hall of fame next to push-ups and sit-ups because they so thoroughly activate the lower body, including the glutes, hamstrings and quadriceps.

-By requiring the hip muscles to move laterally, this exercise activates the two smaller glutes, the medius and minimus.
+By requiring the hip muscles to move laterally, this exercise activates the two smaller glutes, the medius and minimus, reports the American Council on Exercise.

 HOW TO DO IT: Find a step or a step platform.
 It should be at a height at which your thigh is parallel to the floor when you place your foot on it.
 Center your right foot on the step and exert force downward through the entire foot, activating the right hip muscles as you straighten the leg.
 Lower slowly to starting position and repeat with the other leg.
 You may hold dumbbells in each hand as you do the exercise.